Hold Harmless Agreements in Personal Injury Cases

 - Attorney Help Center (samples of anything a personal injury lawyer may need)

-Insurance companies for a defendant in a personal injury case will sometimes ask for some type of hold harmless agreement (or letter) to give them formal assurance that the plaintiff and their attorneys will resolve any medical liens and that they will not be responsible for liens that are not resolved.
+Insurance companies for a defendant in a personal injury case will sometimes ask for some type of hold harmless agreement (or letter) to give them formal assurance that the plaintiff and their attorneys will resolve any medical liens and that the insurance company will not be responsible for liens that are not resolved.